-The main priority was to create an extensive new dining terrace that would extend the entire width of the property.
-A set of generously wide steps provide access to the lawn.
+The main priority was to create an extensive new dining terrace for a large family garden in Chester.
+This would extend the entire length of the property.
+A set of generously wide steps provide acces to the lawn.
 These also act as a seating area from which to watch the children playing.
-From here they also enjoy the view across the lawns to the ‘secret ‘garden.
-Tall planting is introduced adjacent to the terrace to be be enjoyed from within the house and when sitting on the terrace.
+From here the client can also enjoy the view across the lawns to the 'secret' garden.
+Tall planting has been introduced adjacent to the terrace to be enjoyed from within the house.

-The client wanted a ‘secret’ garden, the layout of which we based loosely on the art of Mondrian.
-It is a geometric pattern with squares of plants, gravel or large stones to create a patchwork of different textures.
-A timber fence of uprights and horizontals painted in black further reinforce this link to Mondrian A series of black timber posts directing the path around the secret garden.
-A larger gravel area is provided for a small ‘hidden’ seating area.
+The client wanted a 'secret' garden, the layout of which we based loosely on the art of Mondrian.
+It is a geometric pattern with squares of plants, gravel and large stones to create a patchwork of different textures.
+A timber fence of upright posts and horizintal slatts painted black further reinforce the link to Mondrian.
+A series of black timber posts direct the path around the secret garden which widen out into a larger gravelled area that provides a small secluded seating area.

 The finished design is loved by the client and her family.
 She claims that is successfully reflects her own artistic taste whilst providing all the space the children could wish for.